modulargaming/modulargaming/README.md

 ## Documentation

 The userguide module included in all Modular Gaming releases also allows you to view the documentation locally.
-Once the userguide module is enabled in the bootstrap, it is accessible from your site via /index.php/guide (or just /guide if you are rewriting your URLs).
+It is accessible from your site via `/guide`

 ## Reporting bugs